 For JavaScript issues you will also need to view the javascript console.
 All major browsers have developer tools for viewing the console, and you usually access them by pressing F12.
-For Firefox we recommend to installing the Firebug extension.

 Note: The logfile of Nextcloud is located in the data directory nextcloud/data/nextcloud.log.